PhashaD/bdm-project-group12/projects/project3/README.md

 To visualize the network of airport connections, we exported the flight route data into a format compatible with NetworkX and used Matplotlib for visualization.

-1. Converted the unique (ORIGIN, DEST) pairs from PySpark into a list of edges.
+1. Converted the unique `(ORIGIN, DEST)` pairs from PySpark into a list of edges.

-2. Created a directed graph using networkx.DiGraph() and added the route edges.
+2. Created a directed graph using `networkx.DiGraph()` and added the route edges.

 3. Calculated node sizes based on degree to emphasize the most connected airports.

-4. Used spring_layout to lay out nodes in a visually pleasing manner.
+4. Used `spring_layout` to lay out nodes in a visually pleasing manner.

-5. Plotted nodes, edges, and labels with matplotlib.pyplot.
+5. Plotted nodes, edges, and labels with `matplotlib.pyplot`.

 The resulting graph illustrates how airports are interconnected across the network.
 Highly connected hubs appear with larger nodes, and the edges show direct flight paths.
 This helps to visually identify central nodes in the flight network and observe the structural flow of connectivity.